Kid Ory: Early life

+Career

 He moved his six-piece band to New Orleans in 1910.
 Ory had one of the best-known bands in New Orleans in the 1910s, hiring many of the great jazz musicians of the city, including the cornetists Joe "King" Oliver, Mutt Carey, and Louis Armstrong, who joined the band in 1919; and the clarinetists Johnny Dodds and Jimmie Noone.

 In 1919, he moved to Los Angeles—one of several New Orleans musicians to do so at the time—and he recorded there in 1922 with a band that included Mutt Carey, the clarinetist and pianist Dink Johnson, and the string bassist Ed Garland.
 Garland and Carey were long-time associates who would still be playing with Ory during his 1940s comeback.
 While in Los Angeles, Ory and his band recorded two instrumentals, "Ory's Creole Trombone" and "Society Blues", as well as a number of songs.
 They were the first jazz recordings made on the West Coast by an African American jazz band from New Orleans, Louisiana.
 His band recorded with Nordskog Records; Ory paid Nordskog for the pressings and then sold them with his own label, "Kid Ory's Sunshine Orchestra", at Spikes Brothers Music Store in Los Angeles.

 In 1925, Ory moved to Chicago, where he was very active, working and recording with Louis Armstrong, Jelly Roll Morton, Oliver, Johnny Dodds, Bessie Smith, Ma Rainey, and many others.
 He mentored Benny Goodman and, later, Charles Mingus.
 He was said to have attempted to take trombone lessons from a "German guy" who played in the Chicago symphony, but Ory was turned away after a few lessons.
+The Chicago symphony has three German trombonists listed as former members in 1925, Arthur Stange (principal), Arthur Gunther, and Edward Geffer.
 Ory was a member of the original lineup of Louis Armstrong's Hot Five which first recorded on November 12, 1925.
 His composition "Muskrat Ramble" was included in the Hot Five session in February 1926.